New York Jets: Cheerleading squad

-JetBlue honors the NY Jets with its green plane.
+JetBlue honors the Jets with its NY Jets livery.

 The original Jets Flag Crew was established in 2006.
 In 2007, the group underwent an expansion and was renamed the Jets Flight Crew.
 The squad regularly performs choreographed routines during the team's home contests.
 Auditions have been held annually since their inception to attract new members.

 The Jets Junior Flight Crew was established in 2010, offering children the opportunity to train with the Flight Crew while improving their "talent and abilities in a non-competitive environment."